Article April 2, 2026

 Sometimes you want to overwhelm the listener with a single sound.
 This is where the Monorhyme (AAAA) comes in.

-A Monorhyme is a scheme where every line in the section ends with the same rhyme sound.
-It creates rhymes stacked tight.
+A Monorhyme is a scheme where every line in the section ends with the same rhyme sound, stacked tight.
 Rap a singular topic with high aggression and repeat that A sound four or eight times in a row, and you sound unstoppable.

 Be careful.
 A Monorhyme run for a whole song gets boring.